 - Go to your case and choose what you want to change.

-For subsidy applications from the Caribbean part of the Dutch Kingdom
+For subsidy applications from the Caribbean part of the Kingdom of the Netherlands

 Report your changes to firstname.lastname@example.org.